 Need to know something about old Kybos?
 Ask an old timer with a real mind.
 What does a hand-held plastic brain know about using an outhouse?
 'Cept, in my opinion, should be thrown down the pit.

-I restored the historic 1850's Millington schoolhouse privy.
+I restored the historic 1850's Millington schoolhouse privy (as well as others.)
 After completion, the local authorities done painted it inside & out the same barn red so it's tough to see the restored detail inside.

 Georg Papp, Sr., OBPA